MiczFlor/RPi-Jukebox-RFID/docs/sphinx/primer.rst

 What is this?
 ================================================

-The exiting, new **Version 3** of the RPi Jukebox RFID.
+The exciting, new **Version 3** of the RPi Jukebox RFID.
 A complete rewrite of the Jukebox code base.

 .. important:: This documentation applies to the Version 3 which is developed in the branches *future3/main* and *future3/develop*.
     Currently the default Version is 2.X

-To find out more about the RPi Jukebox RFID project check out the `documentation of Version 2 <https://github.com/MiczFlor/RPi-Jukebox-RFID>`_ or `www.phoniebox.de <https://www.http://phoniebox.de/>`_.
+To find out more about the RPi Jukebox RFID project check out the `documentation of Version 2 <https://github.com/MiczFlor/RPi-Jukebox-RFID>`_ or `www.phoniebox.de <https://www.phoniebox.de/>`_.

 Why?
 -----